CREATIVE

 Adobe

-Adobe has had two notable successful rebranding examples in the past.
+Adobe has had two notable successful rebrands.
 One involves a payment model change.
-The other involves an organized product family hierarchy system
+The other addresses product family clarity across a complex portfolio.

 Adobe rebrands to introduce a subscription model